 In 1967 The Black Student Alliance at Yale (B.S.A.Y. or BSAY) was formed to advocate for increased black enrollment, the development of Afro-American Studies, improved relations with the African-American community of New Haven, and the establishment of a cultural center for black students on Yale’s campus.
 Nearly 50 years later BSAY is continuing this effort by enhancing the lives of all students at Yale through political action, community action, and social events.

 The BSAY Board Members are honored to serve the legacy of this historic organization and excited to make a difference at Yale and in the New Haven community.

 BSAY hosts a number of signature events including weekly meetings on Tuesday, in the Lighten Room of the AfAm House, and hosts a variety of events (from study breaks and panels, to discussions and mixers).
 BSAY is also proud to provide, “First Steps, Second Chances”, for individuals effected by the prison system.
 This semester BSAY is planning many events around Yale-Harvard Weekend, as well many interesting discussions and panels.
-Check it out on our Facebook or website, www.bsay.org, for more details.
+Check out our Facebook page for more details.

 Meet the 2013-2014 Board Members of BSAY

 Patricia Okonta– President; Patricia is a Kansas City, Missouri native and a junior in Morse College.
 As an Economics and Political Science double major with a concentration in International Affairs, Patricia hopes to use public policy and law to address international social justice issues.

 Jason Lightning – Vice President; Jason is a junior in Davenport from New York City.
 Besides BSAY and other house organizations, Jason is the president of Peace of P.E.A.C.E. and plays on the club basketball team.